HeroGamers/HeroGamers/README.md

 <a href="https://myoctocat.com" target="_blank"><img align="right" width="200px" height="auto" alt="Hero's Octocat" src="./img/octocat.svg"></a>

 My name is Marcus, and I currently live in Copenhagen, Denmark, where I'm studying [Software Technology](https://www.dtu.dk/english/education/undergraduate/undergraduate-programmes-in-danish/beng-programmes/software-technology) at the [Technical University of Denmark](https://www.dtu.dk/english).
-I'm planning on going for the [MSc programme in Computer Science and Engineering](https://www.dtu.dk/english/education/graduate/msc-programmes/computer-science-and-engineering), with specializations in Computer Security and Software Engineering.
+I'm planning on going for the [MSc programme in Cyber Security](https://www.en.aau.dk/education/master/cyber-security).

-I spend most of my time at the university or working, but whenever I have some extra time on my hands, I use it to fiddle around with some side projects and new technologies!
+I spend most of my time at the university or working, but whenever I have some extra time on my hands, I use it to catch some flags (CTF) with [Kalmarunionen](https://www.kalmarunionen.dk), fiddle around with some side projects, or just play with new technologies!

 <!-- Socials -->
 ### 🌍 Social Media

-You can find me all over the web, but here are some sites, just to list a few!
+You can find me all over the web, but here are some socials, just to list a few!

 <div align="center">
   <a href="https://linkedin.com/in/marcus-sand" target="_blank"><img width="75px" height="75px" alt="LinkedIn Icon" src="./img/socials/linkedin-brands.svg"></a>